chrisconte/HyperV-Sample/README.md

 # Hypervisor Example
-An example HyperV creation connection with Python
+An example Hypervisor creation with powershell and connection with Python

 ## Create Hypervisor instance with Powershell